RabadanLab/ViromeOfManhattan/README.md

 **Additional Files**

-Pandora needs various references: a host genome indexed for STAR; a host genome indexed for bowtie; and the BLAST nucleotide collection (nt) database.
+Pandora needs various references: a host genome indexed for STAR; a host genome indexed for bowtie2; and the BLAST nucleotide collection (nt) database.

 **Workflow**